SaierLaboratory/TCDBtools/manuals/getDomainTopology.md

 ## Dependencies
-The following programs need to be available in your path for this program to run properly:
+The following dependencies need to be available in your enviroment for this program to run properly:

 1. **Perl Module: _TCDB::Assorted_**